The rampart-lmdb module

 Note:

-Dropping the default database will delete the its contents, however it will not be removed and the named database metadata will remain.
+Dropping the default database will delete its contents, however it will not be removed and the named database metadata will remain.

 sync